-The information that the DPH used to make a determination on project readiness is included in the DWSRF Eligibility Application and Emergency Power Generator Eligibility Application.
+The information that the DPH used to make a determination on project readiness is based on updated project schedules received from applicants in response to requests from the DWS.
 If for some reason a project is not ready to proceed in a timely fashion, the DPH may bypass that project and select the next highest-ranked and eligible project that is ready-to-proceed for funding based on that PWS's ability to initiate the project during the current SFY.